 The famous “Qalishuyan Rituals” in Mashhad-e Ardehal near Kashan is an intangible cultural heritage inscribed in UNESCO’s list in 2013.
-This ancient ritual happens on the second Friday of each Mehr Month (approximately end of September and beginning of October) at Mashhad-e Ardehal is held in “Khaveh-ye Ardehal” and “Fin” villages in Kashan area.
+This ancient ritual happens on the second Friday of each Mehr Month (approximately the end of September and the beginning of October) at Mashhad-e Ardehal is held in “Khaveh-ye Ardehal” and “Fin” villages in Kashan area.
 The local people refer to this day as “Jomeh Qaly” meaning “Carpet Friday”.

 Historic & Mythological Background of Qalishuyan Rituals

 According to the quotes from various sources, during the first century after the advent of Islam, the inhabitants of “Chehel Hesaran” (Old name of Kashan) and Fin had suffered a lot from the ruling governors.
 Therefore, they wrote a letter to Imam Mohammad Baqer, the 5th Shia Imam, asking him to send a person to correct and promote true Islam and Imamat (leadership) to their region.
 Therefore, he sent his son, Ali, a 32-year-old man, to help them.
 He, who was later known as “Soltan Ali”, began to promote and educate people on Islamic studies.

 As this Imamzadeh (born of Imam) found his way in people’s hearts, the governors felt threatened and plotted a conspiracy against him.
 Imamzadeh is a religious leader from the seed of the Shiites’ 12 Imams who is buried in a shrine.
 The word refers to a shrine in Persian too.